sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 Secondly, Docker containers launched via Docker Compose are named according to the filepath of the `docker-compose.yml` from which they are launched.
 A `postgres` image launched by your project's `docker-compose.yml` will not conflict with any other `postgres` images running on a development machine.

 Thirdly, the `docker-compose` command has subcommands for interacting with containers launched from the respective `docker-compose.yml`.
 This allows you to get precise results from the containers you care about.
-For example, `docker ps` will present information about all of the containers running on your system. `docker-compose ps`, on the other hand, only presents the containers in your `docker-compose.yml`.
+For example, while `docker ps` will present information about all of the containers running on your system, `docker-compose ps` only presents the containers in your `docker-compose.yml`.

 In this way, launching containers via `docker-compose` provides automatic organization of your containers per-project, and eases the operation and analysis of these containers.